2000 Wilkinsburg shooting: Shooting begins

 Williams told Dewitt that Taylor shot Kroll and was looking for him.
 The two then put Kroll in the back of the employee pickup truck and drove to the Western Pennsylvania Hospital.
 Police and firefighters were contacted and rushed to Taylor's apartment, but by that time, Taylor had fled.
 About five minutes later Taylor walked two blocks to Burger King at Penn and Pitt avenues, where he fatally shot 71-year-old Joseph Healy, a former PNC Bank employee and priest.
 Shortly afterwards, Taylor approached a McDonald's, and shot multiple times at the van belonging to 56-year-old Richard Clinger as he waited in the drive-through.
 Some shots hit Clinger, and his stepdaughter Cindy Zambo ran to a nearby Dunkin' Donuts where she alerted people there about her dad being shot.
 Meanwhile, Taylor entered the McDonald's and shot the manager, 25-year-old Steven Bostard.
+At one point during his rampage witnesses told police that Taylor told a black woman; “Not you sister.”
 Taylor then returned to the parking lot and shot 20-year-old Emil Sanielevici, who was waiting to pick up food.
 Sanielevici later died, while Clinger and Bostard survived after being treated at the UPMC.
 At 11:51 a.m., Kroll, who was awaiting surgery, died from his bullet wound.